PrismarineJS/flying-squid/doc/API.md

 #### player.setDisplayXp(num)

-Sets and sends the palyer's new display amount. num should be from 0 to 1.0
+Sets and sends the player's new display amount. num should be from 0 to 1.0

 ### Low level properties